NijiDigital/cordova-plugin-firebase/README.md

         ...
 ```

-## Changing Notification Icon
+## Changing Notification Icon (Android)

-The plugin will use notification_icon from drawable resources if it exists, otherwise the default app icon will is used.
+The plugin will use notification_icon from drawable resources.
+You must add it by yourself in drawable folder (`<projectroot>/platforms/android/res/drawable`).
+In order to be visible on Android > 5, it must be a white icon on transparent backgroud.
+See here to generate icon size : https://romannurik.github.io/AndroidAssetStudio/icons-notification.html#source.type=clipart&source.clipart=ac_unit&source.space.trim=1&source.space.pad=0&name=ic_stat_ac_unit

 If you want to set a notification icon with another name, pass it through variable at plugin installation :